Undergraduate International Applicants

 - PTE: A minimum score of 53 must be met.

-- Applicants who have completed an English composition course at a college in the U.S. are not exempt from taking the TOEFL, IELTS, or PTE.
+Even if you have completed an English composition course at a college in the United States, you must still take the TOEFL, IELTS, PTE, or Duolingo English Test.

-- Students who have completed less than four years of English (not ESL) at a U.S. high school are required to take the TOEFL, IELTS, or PTE.
+Students who have completed less than four years of English (not ESL) at a U.S. high school are required to take the TOEFL, IELTS, PTE, or Duolingo English Test.

 Applicants who are not U.S. citizens or permanent residents of the U.S. must provide a permanent home mailing address outside the U.S. Please provide a temporary mailing address where you wish us to mail correspondence.
-You should also indicate whether you are a U.S. citizen or permanent resident.
+Please indicate whether you are a U.S. citizen or permanent resident.

-International students requiring F-1 student status to study at FIT will need to submit the International Student Financial Statement (ISFS) after they have been admitted.
-This is the only document accepted by FIT for issuance of the I-20 (Certificate of Eligibility for Nonimmigrant (F-1) Student Status), which is needed to apply for an F-1 visa.
+If you require F-1 student status to study at FIT, you must submit the International Student Financial Statement (ISFS) (.pdf) after you have been admitted.
+This is the only document accepted by FIT for issuance of the I-20 Form, Certificate of Eligibility for Nonimmigrant (F-1) Student Status, which is needed to apply for an F-1 visa.